(44 U.S.C. Chapter 22)

-(d) Upon the death or disability of a President or former President, any discretion or authority the President or former President may have had under this chapter shall be exercised by the Archivist unless otherwise previously provided by the President or former President in a written notice to the Archivist.
+(d) Upon the death or disability of a President or former President, any discretion or authority the President or former President may have had under this chapter, except section 2208, shall be exercised by the Archivist unless otherwise previously provided by the President or former President in a written notice to the Archivist.

 (e) The United States District Court for the District of Columbia shall have jurisdiction over any action initiated by the former President asserting that a determination made by the Archivist violates the former President’s rights or privileges.

-Notwithstanding any restrictions on access imposed pursuant to section 2204--
+Notwithstanding any restrictions on access imposed pursuant to sections 2204 and 2208--

 (1) the Archivist and persons employed by the National Archives and Records Administration who are engaged in the performance of normal archival work shall be permitted access to Presidential records in the custody of the Archivist;

 (2) subject to any rights, defenses, or privileges which the United States or any agency or person may invoke, Presidential records shall be made available--